-These Garlic Bread Bolognese Meatball Subs are the perfect all-in-one meal.
-Melt-in-your-mouth meatballs stuffed in garlic butter rolls and covered in gooey mozzarella cheese.
+These Bolognese Turkey Meatball Subs are the perfect all-in-one meal.
+Melt-in-your-mouth turkey meatballs studded with carrots, celery, and some super secret ingredients are stuffed in crispy garlic butter rolls and covered in gooey mozzarella cheese.
 Heaven!

 Kevin took the day off today, so we’re soaking up Teddy’s second Halloween with breakfast at one of our favorite local bakeries, play time at the park and trick-or-treating at the shops just outside our neighborhood.

 However, we’re here to talk about meatball subs.
 Bolognese turkey meatball subs!
 Quite a mouthful, both in the name itself and the finished product, but I promise you, this is the BEST meatball sub recipe you’ll come across.

 Both the meatball and sauce recipe are a slight riff from my Mom’s spaghetti and meatballs, which also happens to be the best spaghetti and meatballs you’ll ever have in your life.
 Don’t believe me?
 Just look at the comment section, it’s one of Cooking for Keep’s most popular recipes to date for a reason, and a must-make for these cold winter days.

 We transfer most of the ingredients in our famous meatballs to this recipe, but swap out lower fat ground turkey for the ground beef and Italian sausage.
 We also add in a good amount of finely chopped carrots and celery for a riff on a classic bolognese sauce.

 The meatballs simmer in a white wine-laced marinara sauce and then we nestle them into crispy hoagies smothered with butter and garlic.
 Of course a meatball sub is nothing without a generous amount of cheese, so we cover them them with shredded mozzarella before baking them until they’re perfectly hot and melty.